Improving Reverse k Nearest Neighbors Queries: Experiments

 From the above three experiments, it can be seen that R$k$NN query efficiency is little affected by the data size, but greatly affected by the value of $k$.
-CSD-R$k$NN is significantly more efficient than other algorithms because it requires less verification of candidate points.
-For data sets with very uneven distribution of points, the candidate set of CSD-R$k$NN is relatively large, which will affect the IO cost to some extent.
+Our approach is significantly more efficient than other algorithms because it requires less verification of candidate points.
+For data sets with very uneven distribution of points, the candidate set of our approach is relatively large, which will affect the IO cost to some extent.
 However, the main time cost of the R$k$NN query is caused by a large number of verification operations rather than IO.
-Therefore, the distribution of points has little impact on the overall performance of CSD-R$k$NN.
+Therefore, the distribution of points has little impact on the overall performance of our approach.